middlebury/college-handbook/content/iv-policies-for-the-institute/a-academic-policies/a-7-policies-concerning-enrollment-and-payment-fees/a-7-f-dropping-courses.md

 ---
 slug: /pages/iv-policies-for-the-institute/a-academic-policies/a-7-policies-concerning-enrollment-and-payment-fees/a-7-f-dropping-courses
-date: 2021-05-01
 title: A.7.f.
 Dropping Courses
+date: 2021-05-01
 ---
-A student who wishes to drop course must do so through BannerWeb before the published deadline.
-Note: Without an official drop, tuition charges for the course remain due and payable.
+A student who wishes to drop course must do so through Banner before the published deadline.
+Note: without an official drop, tuition charges for the course remain due and payable.
 International students may carry fewer than 12 credits in their last semester ONLY if that is all they need to finish their degree.
-Otherwise they may not drop below 12 credits without authorization from the international student advisor at the Middlebury Institute.
+Otherwise they may not drop below 12 credits without authorization from the International Student and Scholars Services Office (ISSS).

 If a student merely stops attending a class and does not officially drop it, s/he will remain on the class roll and the instructor will assign a grade.